 NOTE: The above formatting option drops the zero for values like

 4.0.
 As an alternative, you can use a format of

 '#.0', which always inserts a zero, even in cases where the zero is not present.

 For data hierarchies, you can use aggregations to adjust the granularity of your data to the appropriate grouping level.
 For example, you want to join a dataset that is organized by individual products with a dataset that is organized by brand.
 In most cases, you should aggregate the product-level data in the first dataset to the brand level.

 NOTE: When aggregation is applied, a new table of data is generated with the columns that you specifically select for inclusion.

-For more information, see Aggregate Transform.
+For more information, see Pivot Transform.